 Meetings

 I met with my client on the 19th of October 2020 over a zoom call.
-In attendance were my clientmy computing teacher and myself.
+In attendance were my client, my computing teacher and myself.
 During the meeting, the client described her research and her basic requirements for a solution.
 One important point is that they are able to visualise pieces of data individually, but it is difficult to put all the data together into a single visualisation and see how it relates.
 I also asked about the hardware capabilities of the computers they would be likely to run the solution on.
 These are two or three year old desktop computers with intel core i7 processors.
 This means that they should support modern graphics APIs for a 3D visualisation, and they will have multiple cores and likely hyperthreading, meaning multithreading the solution will have a large performance impact [Reference spec sheets for example processor?].
 My client told me that they currently use R for most of what they need, but sometimes also use MATLAB.
 We discussed a few different potential projects to help analyse the data, including pattern recognition or other similar applications, but settled on a 3D visualisation as the core feature because it is something that they do not have the capabilities to do at all currently.

 I met again with my client on the 11th of February 2021 over google meet.
-In attendance were my clientmy computing teacher and myself.
+In attendance were my client, my computing teacher and myself.
 During the meeting, we discussed the progress I had made so far and what features the client would like added to improve analysis of the data.
 Particularly of note was a request to graph the vertical velocity and acceleration, using estimations from the data.
 In addition, I asked for clarification of the sample rate so I can sync the animation with real time.

 Solution Requirements